Reducing Gambling Harms:

-With a 24 hour, free helpline, the National Gambling Helpline is there for advice for anyone affected by gambling problems at any time, day or night.
+With a 24-hour, free helpline, the National Gambling Helpline is there for advice for anyone affected by gambling problems at any time, day or night.
 They are funded by an independent charity and offer confidential help and support.
-The helpline number is: 0808 8020 133.
+The helpline number is 0808 8020 133.

 BeGambleAware offers free, confidential help for anyone who is worried about their or someone else’s gambling.
 You can visit their website for more information.

 It’s possible you feel you’re at the top of a slippery slope.
-Maybe you don’t yet need the help of an organisation like GamCare, but need to take some action to prevent getting to that stage.
+Maybe you don’t yet need the help of an organization like GamCare, but need to take some action to prevent getting to that stage.
 Most operators have standard tools that can help you secure control of your gambling.

 A deposit limit does exactly what it says on the ‘tin’.
 Select a maximum amount to deposit on a daily, weekly, or monthly basis.
-If you try to deposit after hitting the limit, the transaction will be declined, generally an attempt to increase your limit will only be granted after a 24 or 48 hour cooling off period.
+If you try to deposit after hitting the limit, the transaction will be declined, generally, an attempt to increase your limit will only be granted after a 24 or 48-hour cooling-off period.
 Tip- some find it useful to set a monthly limit and deposit on pay day, preventing them from topping up when that money should really be elsewhere.

 Cooling Off Period

-Some bookmakers offer a ‘cooling off period’, this is one step before self-exclusion.
-Think of it like temporarily freezing your bank card when you’ve lost it, rather than cancelling completely.
+Some bookmakers offer a ‘cooling-off period’, this is one step before self-exclusion.
+Think of it like temporarily freezing your bank card when you’ve lost it, rather than canceling completely.
 This is ideal for punters who need some time away from betting altogether and it will block you from placing any bets.
 It can also be useful for testing how much you miss betting and could then lead to getting more support if the results surprise you.
 Select a time frame and you will be blocked from using the product until the window is up, at which point you regain full access.

-For some, a long term break is needed whilst they get treatment.
+For some, a long-term break is needed whilst they get treatment.
 Self-exclusion is the best tool for this.
 With most operators, time frames vary between 6 months and 5 years and the decision to self-exclude is non-reversible.
 You will be unable to access the account until the selected period of time has elapsed.